-Hunting impala in South Africa is almost a given as their numbers are plentiful and they occur in most regions with sufficient bushveldt cover and vegetation.
+Hunting impala in South Africa is almost a given as their numbers are plentiful.
+They occur in most regions with sufficient bushveld cover and vegetation.
 They are grazers and browsers making them highly adaptable to different areas with less or more vegetation.
 Droughts have less effect on their numbers than on any other plains game specie in South Africa.
-Impala have a very high rate of reproduction and are very successful in raising their young with so many eyes and ears ready to warn them against the presence of hunters and predators.
+Impala have a very high rate of reproduction and are very successful in raising their young.
+With many eyes and ears ready to warn them against the presence of hunters and predators they always breed successful.

 This is a small frame animal and most rifle calibers used will penetrate completely and exit on the other side making it possible to wound an animal not intended as the target.

-Hunting impala in South Africa with Mkulu African Hunting Safaris is a plains game hunting experience to look forward to.
+Hunting impala in South Africa is a plains game hunting experience to look forward to.
 Our impala hunting opportunities are not limited to a single Province as we have a variety of areas where impala hunts can be booked.

-Impala are one of the top 10 most favorite animals to hunt by both foreign and local hunters due to the abundance of impala, and the relative low cost of hunting them.
+Impala are one of the top 10 most favorite animals to hunt by both foreign and local hunters.
+This is due to the abundance of impala and the relative low cost of hunting them.

-Impala in South Africa can be compared to white tail deer in the USA as it is by far the most common animal that adapts to most regions without too much trouble.
+Impala in South Africa can be compared to white tail deer in the USA.
+This is by far the most common animal that adapts to most regions without too much trouble.

-Impala rams pull the scale down to an average weight of 130 lb., while females weigh in at an average of 85 lb.
+Impala males (rams) pull the scale down to an average body weight of 130 lb., while females weigh in at an average of 85 lb.

 Scent glands at the bottom of the rear legs mark territories.
 Impala feed on grass and shrubs, tree leaves and pods and fruits when available.